Daily Jobs › Project Management

 Boost Productivity and Efficiency with Everhour

-Everhour offers several price plans, including a Free plan with unlimited time tracking, projects, and reports for up to five users.
-For those requiring more features, the Lite plan, billed annually, costs $5 per month per user and includes everything in the Free plan, plus up to 10 users, seamless integrations, reminders, invoicing, and budgeting capabilities.
-Finally, for those requiring an all-in-one solution, the Team plan, billed annually, costs $8.50 per month per user and includes everything in the Lite plan plus unlimited users, access to all integrations, and extensive time management features, expense tracking, scheduling, screenshots and much more!
+Everhour offers two price plans.
+The first one is a Free plan with unlimited time tracking, projects, and reports for up to 5 users.
+Also, for those requiring an all-in-one solution, the Team plan, billed annually, costs $8.50 per month per user.
+It includes access to all integrations, extensive time management features, expense tracking, scheduling, screenshots, and much more!

 Maria Kharlantseva